Updated October 17, 2018

-A: Unfortunately, we are not able to change first-year students’ timetables to accommodate personal preferences, as we must ensure that all newly-admitted students fit into their required class sections.
+A: Unfortunately, we are not able to change first-year students’ timetables based on personal preferences, as we must ensure that all students fit into their required class sections.

 It’s also our aim to spread out enrolment numbers over all the sections as much as possible.
 The timetables students receive are the result of this balance, which, unfortunately, does not allow for personal schedule preferences.

 However, if you have a conflict of a medical, religious, or other important nature you may contact the First Year Office for accommodation.
-Requests from commuter students will also be considered (e.g. a six-hour gap between classes, etc.).
+Requests from students who are commuting long distances will also be considered at the discretion of the First Year Office.

 Q: How can I pay my tuition fees?